-The Mesozoic Era begins where the upheavals of the Permian Extinctions
+The Mesozoic begins where the upheavals of the Permian Extinctions

 end.
 A mass extinction at the end of the Permian Period had eliminated

 Toward the end of the Paleozoic Era the land that would become Europe and Asia slammed into North America.
 By the time of the Mesozoic Era Pangea the super continent had formed.
-It was roughly the shape of a “C”.
+It was roughly the shape of a “C” and contained most of the earth's land.
 The huge land mass protected the Tethys Ocean which lay across tropical latitudes.
 Pangea and the Tethys were ringed by the Panthalassic Ocean.

 The temperatures, both on land and in the ocean, were much higher than during the Paleozoic, and climates were more tropical in nature.
 Despite this, the seas were lower, leaving different types of land masses for life to deal with.
 Over all the Mesozoic Era was dryer than in the Paleozoic Era.
 There were more deserts and less marshland.